Week 2 - Structuring Data Pipelines

 Welcome to Week 2!
 Now that you know the Python basics, it's time to move from "writing scripts" to "building engineering systems."
 This week is all about architecture.
 You will learn how to structure your code so that it is readable, testable, and robust against the messy reality of production data.

-By the end of this week, you will have refactored a messy "God Script" into a professional, modular pipeline that separates configuration, data modeling, and business logic.
+By the end of this week, you will have refactored a messy "god script" into a professional, modular pipeline that separates configuration, data modeling, and business logic.

 Learning goals